briandelmsft/SentinelAutomationModules/Docs/deployment.md

 * Set the $TenantID to your [tenant id](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-how-to-find-tenant)
 * Set the $AzureSubscriptionId to the Azure Subscription GUID of the **Microsoft Sentinel** subscription
 * Set the $SentinelResourceGroupName to the Resource Group Name where **Microsoft Sentinel** resides

-Additionally, if you have deployed STAT using custom Logic App names the LogicAppName variables will need to be udpated as well.
+* Set the $STATIdentityName to the name of the identity you deployed STAT using.
+If using a System assigned managed identity, this will be the name of the Azure Function app

 The GrantPermissions.ps1 script contains 2 types of permissions assignments that are set via PowerShell Functions.
 To execute these functions you will require permission: